thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Keyboard Accessibility

 A central component of making websites accessible is ensuring the site is equivalently navigable with the keyboard as with the mouse, as some of the impairments outlined above do not allow for mouse usage at all.
 A typical keyboard user can *tab* forward and backward in a specific sequential order through certain elements on the page.
 Sometimes the arrows are used for navigation.
 Users can interact with elements with the enter button and spacebar.
-Design and developing so that keyboard users receive equivalent forms of the feedback and information conveyed to mouse users.
+Design and develop so that keyboard users receive equivalent forms of the feedback and information conveyed to mouse users.
 It's very easy to accidentally hinder this functionality by hiding or rearranging elements in a way that goes undetected by keyboard navigation.

 #### Visual Focus States